alminisl/Blog/content/blog/technologies-im-learning-in-2022.md

 I will however start with a list of things I did in 2021.

-For example in 2021 I worked mostly with:
+For example, in 2021 I worked mostly with:

 - React
 - Typescript